soypat/cereal/README.md

 # cereal
 Serial port abstraction creation for bugst, sers, goburrow and tarm serial libraries.

+This allows for:
-This can make it easier to diagnose if a bug is an issue with a certain library or not.
+- Easily diagnosing if a bug is an issue with a certain library or not.
+- Modularizing a program so that the underlying serial implementation can be easily swapped out

 ## Example